 My top 5 surprises of diving with a rebreather

 1 – The mouthpiece has a closed and open position: contrary to a standard regulator, it does not open when you inhale, it is either always closed or always open.
 So you have to make sure it’s closed if in the water and not in your mouth.

-3 – It comes with its own dive computer to control the PPO2: If you took the Nitrox specialty you know that controlling your Partial Pressure of Oxygen (PPO2) is critical for your safety.
-The instructor said I could forget having my dive computer watch with a rebreather, the one that comes with the system is the only one you need.
-Well, I know some tech divers that would say anyway you must have full redundancy of all your equipment.
-Anyway, as the rebreather is always calculating the best Nitrox mix depending on your depth, you need keep an eye on it.
+3 – It comes with its own dive computer to control the PPO2: If you took the Nitrox speciality you know that controlling your Partial Pressure of Oxygen (PPO2) is critical for your safety.
+The instructor said I could forget to have my dive computer watch with a rebreather, the one that comes with the system is the only one you need.
+Well, I know some tech divers that would say any way you must have full redundancy of all your equipment.
+Anyway, as the rebreather is always calculating the best Nitrox mix depending on your depth, you need to keep an eye on it.
 I was so impressed when I realised I had a Nitrox gas blender machine in the back!

 4 – The head-up screen of the dive computer made me feel like Iron Man: that was the fanciest point of my experience.
 There is a tiny display, inside a magnifying glass in a small cylinder that you can adjust to put it right onto the glass of your mask.
 It allows you to quickly check by looking in the corner what are the current parameters.
 I almost wanted to say “Jarvis, time to to do the deco on O2”!!!

 5 – Considering the size and weight, I have still no idea how you can travel with it: please if you are regular rebreather diver, let me know what you do!

 Do you think this first experience would discourage me?
 Not at all!
 I must say the fact of not making bubble to approach wildlife is hugely attracting me!
 As my instructor recommended me, I will look for an opportunity for an open water try dive to understand better how to deal with my buoyancy when using a rebreather.
 This this is going to be my biggest challenge to start with.